voxeet/communications-api-token-server-netlify/README.md

-# Dolby.io Comminications API Token Server
+# Dolby.io Communications API Token Server

 Using a token for [initialization](https://docs.dolby.io/communications-apis/docs/initializing-javascript) of our SDK follows our best practice for securing your application.